strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 ## Helper script

-The `./systemtest/scripts/run_tests.sh` script can be used to run the `systemtests` using the same configuration as used in the Azure build.
+The `./systemtest/scripts/run_tests.sh` script can be used to run the `systemtests` using the very similar configuration as we use in the GitHub Actions.
 You can use this script to run the `systemtests` project efficiently.

 Pass additional parameters to `mvn` by populating the `EXTRA_ARGS` env var.